biocaddie/biocaddie-priors/README.md

 ```

 ## Helper Scripts
-A few other helper scripts are included to ease testing:
+A few other helper scripts are included to ease testing of the plugin:
 ```bash
 ./scripts/start.sh          # Runs or starts your elasticsearch container ./scripts/stop.sh           # Stops your elasticsearch container